tynn-xyz/Hoppa/README.md

 [![Download][download-shield]][download]

-_Hoppa_ is a micro utility extension create around _AndroidX_ and _Kotlin Android Extensions_.
-It reduces code duplication for simple use-cases.
+_Hoppa_ is a micro utility extension create around _AndroidX_ and _Kotlin Android Extensions_ to reduce code duplication for simple use-cases.

 ## Installation